Yoon-1023/Yoon-1023.github.io/projects.md

 **Supervisor**: [Prof. Alexei Poltoratski](https://people.math.wisc.edu/~poltoratski/), Department of Mathematics, UW-Madison

-This project explores a range of complex analysis problems, including applications and notable theorems.
-Below, you’ll find visual highlights and a link to the full project document.
+This project explores a range of challenging problems in Complex Analysis, including applications and notable theorems.
+Below, you’ll find the exact descriptions of these problems and a link to the full project document.

 ### 1. Modulus Estimate